Connect to a Windows PC from Ubuntu using RDP

 Install Desktop/GUI Environment on Ubuntu (Optional)

-Users running Ubuntu Server or a minimal installation of Ubuntu without a graphical user interface (GUI) can use command-line-based RDP clients, such as FreeRDP.
+Users running Ubuntu Server or a minimal installation of Ubuntu without a graphical user interface (GUI) often use command-line-based RDP clients, such as FreeRDP.
 However, some RDP clients like Remmina do not work without a GUI.

 To install the GNOME desktop environment: